-Higher US short-term rates - hovering around 2.5% on the two-year Treasury as at midyear - have big implications across markets.
-There is renewed competition for capital and less need to stretch for yield when (US dollarbased) investors can get above-inflation returns in short-term 'risk-free' debt.
+Higher U.S. short-term rates - hovering around 2.5% on the two-year Treasury as of midyear - have big implications across markets.
+There is renewed competition for capital and less need to stretch for yield when (U.S. dollar-based) investors can get above-inflation returns in short-term "risk-free" debt.
 See page 11.
 The result is higher risk premia all around.
 Beyond equities, we believe the repricing has made selected hard-currency EM debt look attractive again, both relative to EM local debt and to alternatives such as developed market credit.